realaravinth/realaravinth/content/about/index.md

 Hello, I'm Aravinth.

-I find computers fascinating and making them do a certain thing a certain even more fascinating.
+I find computers fascinating and making them do a specific thing in a specific manner even more fascinating.
 So I spend most of my time building and breaking software.

 ## Projects that I'm currently working on